Yolandi Visser: Die Antwoord

 Du Toit is currently a member of the South African rap-rave group Die Antwoord.
-The group was formed by du Toit, her then-partner Tudor Jones, and producer HITEK5000 (formerly referred to as DJ Hi-Tek and God).
+The group was formed by du Toit, her then-partner Tudor Jones, and producer HITEK5000 (formerly referred to as DJ Hi-Tek).
 They have since added a second producer Lil2Hood.

 Die Antwoord is part of the South African counterculture movement known as zef.
 For the band, du Toit goes by the stage name ¥o-Landi Vi$$er.
 She styled her hair into a bleach-blonde mullet at the start of the band, which was originally done to have an edge.
 She has said cutting her hair felt like a birth, and a statement of outsider and zef pride.

 The band released their debut album $O$ in 2009.
 It was made freely available online and attracted international attention for their music video "Enter the Ninja".
 They briefly signed with Interscope Records, and left after pressure from the label to be more generic. du Toit explained that Interscope "kept pushing us to be more generic" in order to make more money: "If you try to make songs that other people like, your band will always be shit.
 You always gotta do what you like.
 If it connects, it's a miracle, but it happened with Die Antwoord."
 They formed their own independent label, Zef Recordz and released their second album Tension through it.

 They have since released three other albums: Donker Mag in 2014, Mount Ninji and da Nice Time Kid in 2016, and House of Zef in 2020.
 As well as this, du Toit played a self-styled role as ¥o-Landi Vi$$er in the 2015 Neill Blomkamp film Chappie.